 - Sale Type: For Sale by Private Treaty

 David Keane Property Services are delighted to bring to market this property which was stone built by Jeremiah J. Coffey & Son, Builders in approx. 1905 who were the builders of the Most Holy Rosary Church, Midleton.
 It is a beautifully restored Barn/Cow shed.

 The property is situate in Walstown Beg about 7 minutes drive to Midleton town.
-East Cork Golf Club is only €oene or two shots away''.
+East Cork Golf Club is only ''one or two shots away''.
 Midleton Railway station only 6 mins drive away.

 Midleton Neighbourhood Guide